sapcc/terraform-provider-ccloud/website/docs/r/kubernetes_v1.html.markdown

 * `ssh_public_key` - (Optional) The SSH public key, which should be used to authenticate the default SSH user (`core` for CoreOS images).

+* `no_cloud` - (Optional) Disable all Kubernetes cloud providers.
+Defaults to `false`.
+Changing this forces a new resource to be created.

 * `version` - (Optional) The version of the Kubernetes master.

 * `node_pools` - (Optional) The list of Kubernetes node pools (worker pools).